Toniq-Labs/extendable-token/README.md

   #principal : Principal;
 }
 ```
-EXT supports both native addresses (64 long hex addresses) and `Principal`s.
-Developers can choose not to allow `AccountIdentifier`s by returning an error if one is supplied.
+EXT supports both native `AccountIdentifier`s (64 long hex addresses) and `Principal`s.
+EXT contains methods to check equality and generate a hash of a User.
+We advise storing balances against the AccountIdentifier as a Principal can be easily converted to one (using the default 0 index).

 ### Balance
 ```